altocodenl/tagaway/readme.md

 - `POST /tag`
    - Body must be of the form `{tag: STRING, ids: [STRING, ...], del: true|false|undefined}`
    - `tag` will be trimmed (any whitespace at the beginning or end of the string will be eliminated; space-like characters in the middle will be replaced with a single space).
    - `tag` cannot be a stringified integer between 1900 and 2100 inclusive.
-It also cannot be `all` or `untagged`.
+It also cannot be `all` or `untagged`, or any tag that when lowercased equals `all` or `untagged`.
    - If `del` is `true`, the tag will be removed, otherwise it will be added.
    - All pictures must exist and user must be owner of the pictures, otherwise a 404 is returned.
    - There should be no repeated ids on the query, otherwise a 400 is returned.